Henry Kissinger, former secretary of state and presidential adviser, dies at 100

 In an interview with ABC News' George Stephanopoulos in July 2022, Kissinger commented on the controversy surrounding his time in office.

-“Nixon and I, we had a tendency, we were not in favor of escalation.
+"Nixon and I, we had a tendency, we were not in favor of escalation.
 But we felt that if we had to escalate it, we should escalate to a point very close to what the other side would tolerate in order to prevent sliding into a nuclear war through a series of little steps.
-The last one which turns out to be nuclear.”
+The last one which turns out to be nuclear," he said.

 Kissinger, when asked in the interview about any key policy decisions he would take back, said, "I have developed no great answer for it.
 Because I've been thinking about these problems all my life.
 It's my hobby ... it's my occupation.
 The recommendations I made were the best I was then capable of."